LispCookbook/cl-cookbook/lispworks.md

 ## LispWorks IDE

-The LispWorks IDE is self-contained, but it is also possible to use LispWorks-the-implementation from Emacs and Slime.
+The LispWorks IDE is self-contained, but it is also possible to use LispWorks-the-implementation from Emacs and Slime (see below).

 ### The editor